stfc/PSyclone/doc/user_guide/psy_layer.rst

 All this classes can be specialised in each PSyclone API to support the specific features of the APIs.
-The class diagram for the above base classes is shown below using the dynamo0.3 API as an illustration.
+The class diagram for the above base classes is shown below using the LFRic API as an illustration.
 This class diagram was generated from the source code with pyreverse and edited with inkscape.

 .. image:: dynamo0p3_topclasses.png